-The below three parks offer fishing free of charge.
+The below four parks offer fishing free of charge.
 Of course adults and children 16 and over must have a valid NC fishing license.
 If you have fish enthusiasts under the age of 16, Gaston County Parks and Recreation offers a free fishing tackle loaner program where kids can checkout a fishing rod and tackle box for a single day of use.
 Pick up is at the Gaston Country Parks and Recreation office Monday through Friday between the hours of 8 a.m. and 4 p.m.
 1303 Dallas-Cherryville Hwy., Dallas.
 704-922-2160.

 4185 Mountainview St., Gastonia